hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-server.html.md

 These instructions also apply to **Bitbucket Data Center,** which is a variant of Bitbucket Server that supports clustering.
 Terraform Cloud treats these two products identically, and Bitbucket Data Center users will select **Bitbucket Server** as their VCS Provider type.
 Unless stated otherwise, any reference to Bitbucket Server in this document also applies to Bitbucket Data Center.

-Configuring a new VCS provider requires permission to manage VCS settings for the organization. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html)) <!-- permissions -->
+Configuring a new VCS provider requires permission to manage VCS settings for the organization. ([More about permissions.](/docs/cloud/users-teams-organizations/permissions.html))

+[permissions-citation]: #intentionally-unused---keep-for-maintainers

 [Bitbucket Cloud has separate instructions,](./bitbucket-cloud.html) as do the [other supported VCS providers.](./index.html)